danielah05/smb-disassembly-cc65-ex/README.md

 To compile this, you will need to install Make and CC65 https://cc65.github.io/

+You will also need to get your own rom of Super Mario Bros.:

+Super Mario Bros.
+(World).nes `md5: 811b027eaf99c2def7b933c5208636de`

 ## Windows Setup

 After downloading CC65, create a folder called `cc65` in the main folder and put all of the contents of the zip inside the folder.